- Alternative Dispute Resolution

 •Pennsylvania Bar Association

 •Allegheny County Bar Association

+Peter's work has focused on assisting companies in commercial transactions.
+Reviewing, advising and negotiating a wide variety of commercial agreements before they are entered into is part of his daily work.
 Peter and his team regularly advise clients on commercial sales and financing arrangements.
-This can include the creation and operation of equipment leasing programs including cross border leasing, the negotiation of sales and distribution agreements, and licensing arrangements.
+This can include the creation and operation of equipment leasing programs including which may include cross border leasing, the negotiation of sales and distribution agreements, development agreements, and licensing arrangements.

 •Martindale Hubbel AV Rated

 •Previously a Pennsylvania Super Lawyer

 DHG China Resources Seminar Series - Official Presenter

 April 13, 2015

 Peter frequently speaks to employees of his clients on issues related to contract law including terms and conditions of sale and purchase and contract review and approval procedures.
 His speaking engagements typically include, at least several times a year, customized training classes on commercial law for business people.